Emil-Valentin-Toma/TheMusic/README.md

 # TheMusic
-University formative project.
-A site built completely from ground, using vanilla CSS and HTML5.
+A site built completely from scratch, using vanilla CSS and HTML5.

-All drawings and most of the pictures are personal.
+All drawings and most of the pictures are created in-house.

 The site is in initial state, CSS file have unused classes left over from previous prototypes.
-The title of the site belongs to Northumbria University.